Keeping up with restaurant industry trends can be a challenge. Staying on top of your game means having the right restaurant equipment for the job.

 In a restaurant setting, you want to make sure that you have surfaces that are easy to clean and sanitize.
 That’s why many restaurants choose to use stainless steel countertops.
 Stainless steel, being durable and resistant to bacteria, makes for a perfect material in your food preparation area.

 For cutting boards, there are a few things to keep in mind.
 First, you’ll want to choose a material that is easy to clean and won’t absorb bacteria.
 Wood cutting boards are a popular choice, but they need to be properly cared for in order to prevent bacterial growth.
 Bamboo cutting boards are also a good option because they’re naturally antibacterial.
 Plastic cutting boards are another story: they frequently harbor bacteria and present difficulty during cleaning.

 No matter what material you choose for your food prep tables and cutting boards, keep them clean and sanitized.
 Regular cleaning with hot water and soap will help prevent bacteria growth.
 If you’re using wooden cutting boards, it’s also important to oil them regularly to prevent them from drying out and cracking.

 There are two types of ranges commonly used in restaurants: gas ranges and electric ranges.

-Gas ranges are typically more expensive than electric ranges, but they offer some advantages in speed and control.
-Electric ranges are less costly and easier to maintain, but they can be slower to heat up and may not offer as much control over the cooking process.
+Gas ranges are usually more expensive than the electric range, but comes with the benefit of speed and control.
+Electric ranges, on the other hand, stay easier to maintain, especially in new restaurants who don’t have much time for maintenance.
+They are, however, slower to heat up and may not offer as much control over the cooking process.